sunfounder/thales_kit/docs/source/Liquid Crystal Display.rst

                 else:
                     self.send_data(ord(char))

-Then, create a new file, and call the lcd1602 library stored in this file.
+Then, create a new file, and call the lcd1602 library stored before in this file.

 .. code-block:: python